shivannis/xandr-docs-public/xandr-docs/articles/curate/understanding-buyer-seat-ids.md

 ---
-title: Understanding Buyer Seat IDs
+title: Microsoft Curate - Understanding Buyer Seat IDs
 description: Learn about buyer seat IDs.
 Buyer Seat IDs allow external DSPs to use proprietary buyer IDs for the buyers they manage, rather than using a Xandr member ID. ms.date: 11/15/2023
 ---

-# Understanding buyer seat IDs
+# Microsoft Curate - Understanding buyer seat IDs

 Buyer Seat IDs allow external DSPs to use proprietary buyer IDs for the buyers they manage, rather than using a Xandr member ID.
 If a DSP has implemented this feature, you can choose between member and seat IDs when creating a deal and reporting on buyers.